yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for Iopamidol (8 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of iopamirol (8 types), please visit the HSDB record page.

 Biological Half-Life